revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 </details>

-7.Can we use local variable in the local global scope?
+7.Can we use local variables in the local global scope?

 <details><summary> <b>Show Answer</b> </summary>

-No,We cannot use local variables in the global scope.
+No,we cannot use local variables in the global scope.

 **For example**: